valurkristinn/dotfiles/README.md

 stow nvim
 ```

-make sure all of these commands are ran from the root of the dotfiles dir
+make sure all of these commands are ran from the root of the dotfiles directory